moinwiki/moin/docs/user/creolewiki.rst

 -------------

 Ordered lists are formed of lines that start with number signs (``#``).
-The count of number signs at the beginning of a line determines the level.
+The number of '#' signs at the beginning of a line determines the current level.

 **Markup**: ::